estellechoi/TIL/docs/typescript/cheatsheet.md

 <br />

-However, if the interfaced type has any property typed with generics, it will not be type-compatible.
-Because the type of the property is decided when developers assign a type for the generics.
+However, if the interface type has any property typed with generics, the two variales will not be type-compatible.
+Because, the type of the property is decided when developers assign a type for the generics before runtime.

 ```typescript
 interface Test<T> {